amir20/dozzle/README.md

 5. Install node modules with `npm install`.
 6. Do `npm start`

-Instructions for Github actions can be found at [here](.github/goreleaser/Dockerfile).
+Instructions for Github actions can be found [here](.github/goreleaser/Dockerfile) which build and tests Dozzle.